 - The most popular place to try one is Hotel Park Cafe.

 #4.
 Cycle around the lake

 Beyond walking around the lake to take in the views, you can also hire a bike or e-bike and spend some time cycling along its pretty paths; this way you’ll get to see the place from every angle.
 The cycling paths are mainly gravel and suitable for every type of traveller.

 There are plenty of places where to rent your bike from, and you get to choose from 1 hour to full-day hire.
 You can also incorporate a trip to nearby Vintgar George, Lake Bohinj or even opt for visiting some of the rural villages where you can discover the cultural and natural heritage of the area.

 - Cost / Stop at Mamut office and hire your bike for EUR7 for the day.

 #6.
 Stop at Café Belvedere

-If you are on the lookout for more incredible views of Lake Bled with an attached history, you can stop at Café Belvedere and enjoy surrounding scenery by sitting down and sipping your favourite beverage.
+If you are on the lookout for more incredible views of Lake Bled with an attached history, you can stop at Café Belvedere and enjoy the surrounding scenery by sitting down and sipping your favourite beverage.

-Designed by the architect Jože Plečnik and owned by the beautiful Vila Bled located next door, Café Belvedere is a place where back in a day you would meet King Alexander of Yugoslavia if you had an appointment arranges with him.
+Designed by the architect Jože Plečnik and owned by the beautiful Vila Bled located next door, Café Belvedere is a place where back in a day you would meet King Alexander of Yugoslavia if you had an appointment arranged with him.